 Binance (technically Binance.US) is not available in some states, including Hawaii, New York, Texas and Vermont.
-While the company has said that it intends to eventually operate in all 50 states, it’s added just a few of them from September 2020 to December 2022, meaning full coverage may yet be a ways off.
+While the company has said that it intends to eventually operate in all 50 states, it’s added just a few of them from September 2020 to December 2022 and no more in 2023, meaning full coverage may yet be a ways off.

 Maybe Binance’s low fees are a bit too low?
 That’s because clients can contact customer support only through a support ticket (email) or live chat.
-And even chat is a serious upgrade from the time of our last review.
+And even chat is a serious upgrade in recent years.
 No phone.
 You’ll have to explain the issue clearly in writing, when sometimes the issue is anything but clear.
 Your only other recourse is a self-help section on the website, which may or may not prove useful.